Dunnes Stores: 1980s–1990s

-2000s–2020
+2000s–2010s

+By March 2000, Dunnes had some 119 outlets, with 81 in the Republic of Ireland, 26 in Northern Ireland, 9 in Great Britain and 3 in Spain.

-By the start of the 2000s, Dunnes' network had grown to more than 120 stores.
-It expanded into the Scottish market in 2000, opening a shop in Glasgow.
+Dunnes expanded into the Scottish market in 2000, opening a shop in Glasgow.
+It announced its intention to boost the number of Dunnes stores in the United Kingdom by up to 25, by 2005.

-In 2000, it launched a new store format, adapting the American-style convenience store concept for the Dublin market.
+In 2000, the business re-opened its unit on South Great George's Street in Dublin, this time as a grocery shop in a new format, adapting the American-style convenience store concept for the Dublin market.
 By 2001, the company had opened a second store featuring the smaller format and had registered a new subsidiary name, Better Value Conveniently Yours Ltd., in what some observers saw as the company's intent on expanding its convenience store operations.
 In the meantime, Dunnes continued to open new stores, bringing its total to 125 stores.
-After entering Scotland for the first time in 2000, the company announced its intention to boost the number of Dunnes stores in the United Kingdom by up to 25 by 2005.

-The company was said to have held buyout talks in 2000 with U.S. retail giant Wal-Mart, which had expressed an interest in entering Ireland.
-The Dunne family, however, declined and decided to retain control of their business.
+It opened its 126th shop on Henry Street in Limerick on 20 November 2001, again with a focus on convenience, "heat and eat", products in its grocery shop on the ground floor, with its drapery department located upstairs.

 In 2003, the Irish government appointed an authorised officer to look into Dunnes Stores' records.
 While the results of that investigation were to remain private, it nevertheless represented a new intrusion for the company's carefully guarded privacy.
 That same desire for privacy had reportedly led the company to quash a story slated to appear about Dunnes Stores in the Irish Independent, which allegedly chose not to run the story in order to safeguard the yearly €1.6 million in advertising revenues provided by Dunnes Stores.